 Laurél Schmid was born in Wisconsin.
 She spent many years in Denver building her graphic design business before becoming an international fine artist on Grand Cayman.

-Her design roots go deep.
+Her design roots are deep.

 Laurél has participated in several group and solo exhibits over the years.

 Her artwork can be found in galleries throughout Grand Cayman.
 Additionally, she has an Art Studio located in the Naples Art District.
 When not painting, Laurél takes pleasure in the simple things.
 Toes in the sand.
 Sea salt caramels.
-A good eight hours of sleep...
+Eight hours of sleep...

 She keeps her paint brushes in an old burnt sienna ceramic jar, a gift from her grandmother.